 In laser tag, not knowing whom you are playing against has long been the norm.
 That is why we introduced players’ ability to take “selfies” to humanize and personalize the laser tag experience.
 During the unveiling at IAAPA this year, we were pleased to earn recognition for the best new product concept.

 If you would like to see the ability to personalize the laser tag experience, you can join a virtual meeting with one of our consultants or visit an upcoming industry event.
 Want to be the first to introduce Genesis into your market?
 Then pre-order here.

 It’s Your Turn

 Personalizing the guest experience is a journey, not a destination.
-There are things you can do easily, and things like investments into personalized attractions that take more time to implement.
+You can do things easily, and things like investments into personalized attractions that take more time to implement.
 In the coming years, we predict consumers to want more personalization, not less.

 The future belongs to those who commit to improving the guest experience, and personalization is a crucial piece of the puzzle.
 Don’t let the fear of misspelling names hold you back from creating a deeper relationship with your guests.